jacobo/being_present/slides.md

 * Friends
 * Work

+!SLIDE
 # Balance

-.notes
-this is an ordered list, but there are no absolutes.
+.notes this is an ordered list, but there are no absolutes.
 Friends don't ALWAYS take priority over work.
 There is balance

+!SLIDE
 # The Buddha

-.notes
-The original Zen master.
+.notes The original Zen master.
 Life story is basically.
 Extreme Decadence, Extreme Piety.
 The Middle Path.

+!SLIDE
 # Number One Priority.
 Faith

-.notes
-It means many thinks to different people.
+.notes It means many thinks to different people.
 To me it's surfing.
 It's that rare sense of connection with the universe.

+!SLIDE
 # A Practice of Faith

+!SLIDE
 # Shiva

-.notes
-Not the indian God, just the middle name my Yoga-obsessed aunt gave to my cousin.
+.notes Not the indian God, just the middle name my Yoga-obsessed aunt gave to my cousin.
 Which he now goes by Took my on my first Surf.
 He was living in a shack his artist friend built, with ilegal plumbing.
 Over worked as an architect, on the fritz with his girlfriend at the time.
 Surfing every morning.
 Loving Life.

+!SLIDE
 # Ed

-.notes
-I knew him as "Director of engineering".
+.notes I knew him as "Director of engineering".
 Opened my eyes to surfing new places, exploring.
 Surfing in the winter.
-Trying new boards

-One of the first time's Ed and I surfed together I can only recently started at Brontes.
+Trying new boards One of the first time's Ed and I surfed together I can only recently started at Brontes.
 He asked me "How are things"?
 I said "which, work? or surf?"
 He replied, oh well surf I guess.
 Clearly you understand what's more important.

+!SLIDE
 # J-Bird

-.notes
-My lifelong surf companion.
+.notes My lifelong surf companion.
 My Wife.
 An Obsession with perfection.
 And with surfing.
 A roller-coaster of emotion as an Addict who rages at the need to surf.
 And is SOO excited when she finally catches that first wave.
 Her stoke never fades.

+!SLIDE
 # My surf lifestyle

+!SLIDE
 # Wake up at 6

+!SLIDE
 # In the water by 7

+!SLIDE
 # Out by 9

+!SLIDE
 # 10 am standup

+!SLIDE
 # The Massive Lunch

+!SLIDE
 # The Joy of Living

-.notes
-pair says: OMG this bug or this problem :-(
-I say: OMG this bug! :-) It's so interesting.
+.notes pair says: OMG this bug or this problem :-( I say: OMG this bug! :-) It's so interesting.
 So intriguing. why why why. how how how.

 !SLIDE
 # Surf Safari on the Weekends